 “The person who is prepared to kill if he or she must, is the person who is least likely to have to do so…”

 Its most important asset turns out to be its power to deter.
-The irony comes from the fact that its power to deter is drawn directly from its power to kill.
+The irony is the fact that its power to deter comes directly from its power to kill.

 Understand that criminals do not fear guns.
 They are, after all, an armed subculture themselves.
 What they fear is the resolutely armed man or woman who points that gun at them.
 Criminals are predators, and their stock in trade is their ability to read people and recognize victims.
 They are very, very good at reading “body language” and determining another’s intent to fight, or lack thereof.
 In short, you’re not likely to bluff them.